 White Noise Records

 Tucked up in an apartment block in Prince Edward is the place to go in Hong Kong if you are a vinyl junkie.
 Stroke the cat, chat with the owner and spend an entire afternoon (and small fortune) grabbing records that you simply can't live without.

 Paul's and his 300,000 vinyl records are crammed into a tiny apartment next to Sham Sui Po MTR station.
-Walk in, grab the elevator to the 5th floor, ring the bell and browse for what might be the rest of your life.
+Walk in, smile at the utterly uninterested doorman, grab the elevator to the 5th floor, ring the bell and browse for what might be the rest of your life.
 Always smiling and keen to ask where you're from, this charming guy has some treasures hidden beneath all the apparent mess.

 For those who's drug of choice is caffeine, Knockbox does some excellent cups.
 A small, always packed cafe that also sells bags of their choice blends to endless lines of shakies.
 The flat white here is majestic.

 Another caffeine depository, but with the added co-workspace for those laptop-inclined, and a gallery upstairs with contemporary art.

 This odd bookstore, vinyl store, WTF? shop is hidden down a small alleyway in Wan Chai.
 Head here if you like the more peculiar things in life, but remember they are closed on Mondays!

 They have a Laibach vinyl on display, so you kinda know what to expect.